osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ### Known Layout Issues and Limitations

-* Connections between multiple levels of the diagram hierarchy are not layed out.
-Such connections usually represent propery values such as bindings.
-Such connections must be layed out manually.
+* Connections between multiple levels of the diagram hierarchy are not routed out.
+Such connections usually represent property values such as bindings.
+Such connections must be routed manually.
-* Mode transition triggers are not layed out.
+* Mode transition triggers are not routed out.
 The recommended workaround is to show the mode transition triggers as text labels.
 * Flow source and sinks are not consider when laying out the diagram.
 * The automatic layout for flow path may produce unexpected routing and label placement for the flow path.
 To workaround this issue, it is recommended to disable labels for flow paths.